Soul in the World

 But we are here, we are alive, we have family and friends to support us.
 Each time something would happen, I would imagine what it would be like to not have support, to be a refugee, to live in poverty, to be alone, to not have back up.
 I can't imagine that because it's not my experience.
 I know, however, that it is a reality for many.
 If the brakes go on the car, there might not be money to fix it.
 There might not be clean water in the first place, nevermind water coming through pipes into a home.
 Electricity is a dream for many.
 Mice are the least of some people's worries.
 A dog dying is one thing, but loved ones dying is another.
 I just haven't been able to shake these kinds of thoughts.

-May we all find the rest and renewal we need in the everyday, normal, sometimes chaotic, moments of daily life.
+May we all find the rest and renewal we need and support others to do the same.